jkunimune/Djastiz/en-Specification.md

 So, you want to sing a better and more succinct version of [Olde Djastiz](https://github.com/jkunimune15/Djastiz/tree/master).
 How do you do that?
 By speaking Chatisun, that's how!
 What's Chatisun?
 It's a high-level language optimised for efficiency that I invented.
 Here's how it works.

-## Writing and pronunciation
+## Phonology and orthography

+### Alphabet

 Before you read any further, you'll need to know how to read, say, and write these words.
 Luckily, this is extremely easy.
-Chatisun uses only the seventeen most common sounds, and writes them with a basic one-letter-per-phoneme-one-phoneme-per-letter Latin-derived alphabet.
-It's so simple that a wise man can acquaint himself with this before the hour is over; even a stupid man can learn it in the space of two days.
-The following tables sumarizes the phonology using the [International Phonetic Alphabet](1):
+Chatisun uses only the seventeen most common sounds, and writes them with a basic one-letter-per-phoneme-one-phoneme-per-letter Latin-derived orthography.
+It's so simple that a wise man can acquaint himself with it before the hour is over; even a stupid man can learn it in the space of two days.
+The following tables sumarise the phonology using the [International Phonetic Alphabet](1):

 |               | Labial | Coronal | Palatal | Guttural |
 |:--------------|:------:|:-------:|:-------:|:--------:|